 Gordon Chappell is the Regional Historian for the Western Regional Office, San Francisco.

 FICTION, from page 3

-"Often I have been asked,

-'How can I get authentic

-material for a Western

-story?'
-My stereotyped

-answer is, 'Live in the

-real west from earliest

-childhood, and remember

-the things you have actually seen and the people

-you have known.
-Then the

-story will write itself...'"
+"Often I have been asked, 'How can I get authentic material for a Western story?'
+My stereotyped answer is, 'Live in the real west from earliest childhood, and remember the things you have actually seen and the people you have known.
+Then the story will write itself...'"

-"I lived in the heart of the Geronimo campaign and those who were actually engaged in it were my own friends..."
+"I lived in the heart of the Geronimo campaign and those who were actually they need to make informed decisions, that they will make and be responsible for their own decisions.